microsoft/azure-iot-developer-kit/docs/_docs/apis/21-FileSystem.md

 ```cpp
 virtual int unmount();
 ```
-> Unmounts a filesystem from the underlying block device
+> Unmounts a filesystem from the underlying block device.

 > #### Return value
 >